uscmakers/TutorialPractice/README.md

 	2. Open the file in your file explorer with Sublime (or editor of your choice)
 	3. Write your name in the file!
 	4. Save and close the file
-	5. Open the errors.txt file
-	6. Change the statement to anything else: Ex.
-"This is a simple file with no errors right???: -> "Yep!
-No errors at all."
-	6. Save and close the file
 5. Upload your code to github
 	1. Type "git add -A". "-A" means all files
 	2. Type "git commit -m "type a message here"". -m means that you will attatch a message to associate your commit with.
 In this case, just type a generic message briefly describing what you will be uploading.